 International Indigenous Tourism Conference

 The International Indigenous Tourism Conference (IITC) is an annual conference bringing together people interested and invested in creating and contributing towards a growing Indigenous tourism industry in Canada and around the world.
-Last year, ITAC hosted the 7th annual IITC on Treaty 6 Territory and the Homeland of the Métis on October 30 and 31, 2018 in Saskatoon, Saskatchewan.
+The 2020 IITC, which was to be hosted in Treaty 1 Territory and the Homeland of the Métis in Winnipeg, Manitoba, from September 29 – October 1, 2020, has been postponed temporarily as the world continues to be impacted by the COVID-19 pandemic.

 The Indigenous Cultural Experiences – National Guidelines were created through national consultation with ITAC partners, industry, and support from the Federal Government through Aboriginal Affairs and Northern Development Canada (AANDC).
 The goal for ITAC was to create a user-friendly self assessment and reference tool that would be valuable for both the Indigenous tourism industry and the Indigenous economic development community across Canada in the creation and expansion of Indigenous cultural tourism experiences.